We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Peanut Butter Crunch Cupcake (AKA The Butterfinger Cupcake)

-Right now, you can find this treat at Rosie’s All-American Cafe for $4.99.
+The cupcake has hopped between Rosie’s All-American Cafe and Trolley Car Cafe over the years (though right now, it appears to have been replaced with some specialty 50th Anniversary treats).
+In the past, when we’ve found it, it’s cost around $4.99.
 If you’re in the market for a Disney cupcake, we think this should be at the top of your list!
 Butterfinger-crusted peanut butter frosting and fudgy filling are a match made in heaven!

 Fresh Fruit Waffle Sandwich